-The 2021 Canadian federal election will take place on September 20.
-On this day, Canadians elect Members of Parliament (MPs) across the country.
+The 2021 Canadian federal election took place on September 20.
+On this day, Canadians elected Members of Parliament (MPs) across the country, with the Liberals winning a minority mandate.
 MPs are elected to represent the views of their constituents in the legislative assembly.
 The policies of government are far-reaching.
 These decisions affect everyone, whether or not they have children in the school system.
 During federal elections, the Ontario Public School Boards’ Association (OPSBA) advocates for non-partisan strategies to engage politicians on issues that affect public education and our children and youth.

 OPSBA Federal Election Resource Guide for School Boards and Trustees

-This Guide has been developed with input from OPSBA senior staff, the Policy Development Work Team, and from the Canadian School Boards Association (CSBA).
+This Guide was developed with input from OPSBA senior staff, the Policy Development Work Team, and from the Canadian School Boards Association (CSBA).
 The guide includes background information on several education related topics and questions to ask both candidates and parties.

 Canadian School Boards Association Advocacy